 - Click “Apply” to format.

 1. SD Class (Class 1 to Class 10)

 Your card’s class will affect the transfer speed and storage of data.
 For example, class 5 cards will only allow 5 MB/s.
 Further, you should note that the higher the class number implies that the SD card will perform better in your operation of raspberry pi3.

 2. Micro SD storage capacity

-Despite that you might only require only 4GB to install Raspbian Lite image, other installations are different.
+Despite that you might only require the only 4GB to install the Raspbian Lite image, other installations are different.
 To install Raspbian or NOOBs, your least SD card capacity for microSD should be 8GB.

 Raspberry Pi 1B+, 2B, and 3B comes with a microSDHC card slot and thus will only allow a maximum of 32GB size SD cards.
 However, there are some SD cards that will function in the microSDXC cards slot which are larger than 32 GB.
 All SD cards larger than 32 GB will be formatted to the exFAT filesystem, as noted by the Raspberry Pi foundation, as opposed to the normal FAT32 filesystem.